 Solving problems help you gain clear knowledge about the concept.
 Think different ways of solving problems.
-After solving a question, refer the solution to find if there is a better way to solve the question.
+After solving a question, refer to the solution to find if there is a better way to solve the question.

 6. Continue test practicing

 Don’t get demotivated by your performance in JEE Main January attempt.
 Keep practicing problems.
 Keep solving online mock tests.
 Keep revising topics and notes.
 You are given one more chance to redeem yourself.
 Don’t waste this opportunity.

 7. Solve previous years JEE Main papers (Do it again)